yoctoyotta1024/CLEO/docs/source/libs/runcleo/runcleomod.rst

 RunCLEO Module
 ==============

-This module of CLEO contains the most generic templated types used to construct and run CLEO as a Super-Droplet Model (SDM) coupled to a Dynamics Solver.
+This module of Cleo contains the most generic templated types used to construct and run Cleo as a Super-Droplet Model (SDM) coupled to a Dynamics Solver.

 .. toctree::
    :maxdepth: 1